Overview

 }

-to force users to enter correct phone number format xxx-xxxx
+Here we use the attribute pattern to force users to enter the correct phone number format xxx-xxx-xxxx.

-For this field, we don’t need to handle saving or retrieving meta value or enqueueing scripts and styles.
-Everything is handled automatically by the Meta Box plugin.
+For this field, we don't need to handle saving or retrieving the meta value or enqueueing scripts and styles.
+Everything is handled automatically by Meta Box.

 The complete code for this class is the following: